abrand93/Object-Relational-Mapping/README.md

    - [Questions](#questions)

   ## Installation
+    You will need mysql and node installed also sequlized.

   ## Usage
       anyone can feel free to use this code as the want.
 You need to have my sql installed to be able to seed the data